CivicTechLab/civictechlab.github.io/README.md

 **People Page**

-- Two files `src/content/people/current.json` and `src/content/people/alumni.json` are required.
+- A file `src/content/people/people.json` is required.
 All other files in this folder are ignored.
 See `peopleCollection` `src/content/config.ts` for the schema of the file.

 **Projects Page**